-Raised on the west coast of Canada, Rachel Fenlon is a soprano and pianist who performs song recitals accompanying herself on the piano, drawing from a more singer-songwriter approach, instead of the current classical music performance tradition.
-She has toured Europe, Canada, and the US with solo recitals, in repertoire from Schubert, Schumann and Debussy, to Olivier Messiaen, George Crumb, Philip Glass, and numerous world premieres.
-Rachel is dedicated to creating and commissioning new music, and actively has several collaborations with composers for new song cycles for her to perform as self-accompanied singer.
+Raised on the west coast of Canada, Rachel Fenlon is a soprano and pianist who performs song recitals accompanying herself on the piano, drawing from a singer-songwriter approach.
+Rachel performs across Europe, Canada, and the US with solo recitals, in repertoire from Franz Schubert, Schumann, Debussy, Britten, to Messiaen, George Crumb and world premieres.
+Dedicated to creating and commissioning new music, Rachel has several collaborations with composers to create new songs and song cycles for her to perform as self-accompanied singer.